cboettig/knitcitations/README.md

 Other formats can be given as options to `bibliography`, as described in the help documentation, `?bibliography`.

-## Links and tooltips
+### Links and tooltips

 In-text citations are now linked by default to the article.
-We can turn this on or off in a single citation like so: `citep("Abrams2012", linked=FALSE)`, or toggle this behavior on or off globally using `cite_options(linked=TRUE)` at the beginning of our document.
+We can turn this on or off in a single citation like so: `citep("Abrams2012", linked=TRUE)`, creating the citation (<a href="http://dx.doi.org/10.1890/11-0011.1">Abrams _et. al._ 2012</a>).
+We can toggle this behavior on or off globally using `cite_options(linked=TRUE)` at the beginning of our document.

 Using the popular javascript library from [bootstrap](http://twitter.github.com/bootstrap), we can tell `knitcitations` to include a javascript tooltip on mouseover.
-(This effect will not work inside a github repo due the the lack of the javascript library, but can easily be deployed on a website, see <a href="http://carlboettiger.info/2013/02/22/semantic-citations-for-the-notebook-and-knitr.html" property="http://purl.org/spar/cito/discusses" >Boettiger (2013)</a>.
+(This effect will not work inside a github repo due the the lack of the javascript library, but can easily be deployed on a website, see Boettiger (2013).
 This function is off by default can be toggled on or off in the same way, `cite_options(tooltip=TRUE)`.

 ![Screenshot of citation produced with a tooltip.](http://farm9.staticflickr.com/8233/8499745634_04a13fe93e_o.png)